plaidfinch/myxine/README.md

     Titles will be URL-decoded, so you can use, e.g. `%20` to put a space in your title.

 - **Store static content:** You can store other kinds of data with `myxine` (such as assets you want to link to).
-Just append to your request path the query parameter `?static`, and `myxine` will interpret your data as raw bytes, and forego injecting them into a reactive page.
+If you append to your request path the query parameter `?static`, `myxine` will interpret your data as raw bytes, and forego injecting them into an interactive page.
 For best results, set the `Content-Type` header of your request so `myxine` knows what kind of data to tell your browser it's receiving.